nhsconnect/FHIR-NRLS-API/pages/test/test.md

 <!--
 ### 1. Testing Overview
-The Test section contains a common baseline for testing FHIR based API's to ensure a satisfactory level of technical conformance has been reached.
-A FHIR based API contains individual layers that require testing, which when combined will form a complete and detailed test log for the API prior to any formal assurance activities being carried out.
+The Test section contains a common baseline for testing FHIR-based APIs to ensure a satisfactory level of technical conformance has been reached.
+A FHIR-based API contains individual layers that require testing, which when combined will form a complete and detailed test log for the API prior to any formal assurance activities being carried out.

 Testing may include the following: